 Few things are as synonymous with summer as picking berries and other delicious fruits.
-As the season kicks into full swing, Westchester and surrounding counties will be full of places to find the freshest fruit.
-So, whether you add them to your breakfast, use them to make a refreshing smoothie or whatever else, here are some of the best places to pick your own berries in and around Westchester County.
+As we prepare for the summer season, Westchester and surrounding counties will be full of places to find the freshest produce.
+So, whether you add them to your breakfast or use them to make a refreshing smoothie, here are some of the best places to pick your own berries in and around Westchester County.

 Harvest Moon Farm & Orchard